Sergio Garcia's Masters win made me cry - Rory McIlroy

 - From the section Golf

-Rory McIlroy says he was in tears after watching his friend Sergio Garcia win the Masters last month after 73 previous failed attempts to win a major.
+Rory McIlroy says he was in tears after watching his friend Sergio Garcia win the Masters last month, after 73 previous failed attempts to claim a major.

-"To see him win, especially at Augusta where he's had his demons in the past, it was so emotional," said the world number two.
+"To see him win, especially at Augusta, where he's had his demons in the past, was so emotional," said the world number two.

-McIlroy will play in the Players Championship at TPC Sawgrass, which starts on Thursday, his first tournament since marrying Erica Stoll in April.
+McIlroy is preparing for the Players Championship at TPC Sawgrass, which starts on Thursday and will be his first tournament since getting married last month.